Colorful and lively, the best markets of Provence will take you on a picturesque discovery of flavors, fragrances, and local products.

 10. The Forcalquier market

-- This popular market is the most important of the region and its tradition dates back to Antiquity.
-You will find a wide variety of stalls selling local products, fabrics and clothes.
+- Finally, this popular market is the most important in the region and its tradition dates back to Antiquity.
+You will find a wide variety of stalls selling local products, fabrics, and clothes.
 If you want to avoid the crowds, join the locals and arrive early in the morning!

 - Every Monday from 8 am to 2 pm and every Thursday from 3 pm to 7 pm

-The Provence region offers a wide range of markets selling great local products.
-Embark on a journey of discovery of the simple pleasures of Provençal life, its people, its crafts and its food.
-These The markets of Provence are not to miss on your next trip to the area!
+In conclusion, the Provence region offers a wide range of markets selling great local products.
+Embark on a journey of discovery of the simple pleasures of Provençal life, its people, its crafts, and its food.
+These markets of Provence are not to miss on your next trip to the area!